 The ingredients are the functionalities

 The job is to make the customer/client happy with a good dish/product.
 The point that the restaurant follows the same recipe every time eases the pressure off the new cook.
-A good check can quickly go through the recipe, taste the half-finished dish, and figure out what needs to be done.
+A good chef can quickly go through the recipe, taste the half-finished dish, and figure out what needs to be done.
 A delicious dish has a good artistic touch of the cook and a scientific touch of the right ingredients added at the right time.
 Coding is both art and science flavored together.

 Maintained Coding Standards Help the New Developer